openvinotoolkit/openvino_tensorflow/docs/TROUBLESHOOTING.md

     NONCONTRACTION: SAMECLUSTER: Preprocessor/mul/x<Const>[0] -> Preprocessor/mul<Mul>[1]

-A line like below tells that these nodes cannot be grouped into the same cluster since the second node is not supported by OpenVINO.
+A line like below tells that these nodes cannot be grouped into the same cluster since the second node is not supported by OpenVINO™.

     NONCONTRACTION: UNSUPPORTED: MultipleGridAnchorGenerator/assert_equal/Assert/Assert<Assert>[-1] -> Postprocessor/ExpandDims<ExpandDims>[-1]